anttisalonen/progbook/rst/bus3.rst

 Let's see what we have:

 * Line 2: We #include <tuple> as is needed when working with tuples
 * Lines 4-9: We define a class called C. It has one constructor which takes two parameters, a and b.
 It also has two member variables, m_a and m_b.
-They are initialised when the contructor is run.
+They are initialised when the constructor is run.
 Because it has a constructor defined, it has no *default constructor*, i.e. the two values need to be passed to the constructor whenever an object of class C is instantiated.
 * Lines 11-16: We define the main function.
 * Line 13: We define our tuple.
 It's a tuple of C and int.
 We create it using the std::make_tuple() function, which takes an object of type C and an int as is required from the tuple type definition.
 We instantiate an object of type C with values 1 and 2.
 * Line 14: Using std::get<0> we can access the first element in the tuple, i.e. the value of type C. We can then access its public member variable using ".m_a", hence printing 1.